mit-gfx/diff_stokes_flow/README.md

 Additionally, we have also providd a few Python scripts for generating figures in the presentation:
 - `draw_pipeline`: generate each subfigure in the whole pipeline.
 - `draw_design`: generate pictures for the design section.
+- `draw_discretization`: generate pictures for the discretization section.
 - `draw_optimization`: generate video and pictures for the optimization section.